 in 10 years, nerdy techs will rule the world.

-The crux of Gupta’s memoir is that the pressure of being a model minority, i.e. the requirement to be successful and happy, puts enormous pressure on the participants to suppress anything that counters that image, which in turn exacerbates all social and psychological issues.
+The crux of Gupta’s memoir is that the pressure of being a model minority, i.e. the requirement to be successful and happy, puts enormous pressure on the participants to suppress anything that counters that image, which in turn exacerbates all their social and psychological issues.

 The tragedy of Prachi’s brother is heartbreaking.
 He seemed to have it all — brilliance, athleticism (cross country team in school and college) and charm (Prachi says that unlike her, he was popular and happy in school), and the ability to skate past the emotional events that so deeply affected Prachi.
 He studied computer science at Carnegie Mellon, worked on SpaceX code as an intern, had excellent job offers and eventually chose to work for a startup.
 He vibrated between salaried jobs and startups for most of his life, by his own choice, apparently enjoying the roller-coaster thrill of the tech world.